Frequently asked

 Frequently asked questions (FAQs)

-Here are some questions that people often have when facing non–small cell lung cancer (NSCLC) and considering treatment with RYBREVANT®.
+Here are some questions that people often have when facing non–small cell lung cancer (NSCLC) and considering treatment with RYBREVANT FASPRO or RYBREVANT®.
+Ask your doctor if either of these treatments are right for you.
 If you have questions about a specific word or term, check the glossary below.

-RYBREVANT® is a targeted that works against .
-RYBREVANT® is different than chemotherapy, immunotherapy, and TKIs (tyrosine kinase inhibitors).
+RYBREVANT FASPRO and RYBREVANT® are both made out of targeted antibodies that work against EGFR mutations.
+Both are different than chemotherapy, immunotherapy, and TKIs (tyrosine kinase inhibitors).

-RYBREVANT® is an given into your vein through an IV () line.
+RYBREVANT® is an infusion given into your vein through an intravenous (IV) line.
 You’ll be given infusions at your doctor’s office or an infusion center.
-Your doctor will decide how many you will receive, the time between doses, and the appropriate dose of RYBREVANT® based on your body weight.
-Learn more about how RYBREVANT® is given and see the recommended infusion schedule.
+Your doctor will decide how many doses you will receive, the time between doses, and the appropriate dose of each RYBREVANT® infusion based on your body weight.

 About mutations and biomarkers

-RYBREVANT® is an antibody that targets EGFR mutations.
-To help determine if RYBREVANT® is right for you, your doctor may perform a .
-These tests can check your tumor for different , including EGFR, and can help guide your doctor to the appropriate treatment.
+RYBREVANT FASPRO and RYBREVANT® are made of antibodies that target EGFR mutations.
+To help determine if RYBREVANT FASPRO or RYBREVANT® is right for you, your doctor may perform a biomarker test.
+These tests can check your tumor for different biomarkers, including EGFR, and can help guide your doctor to the appropriate treatment.
 Learn more about biomarkers here, and ask your doctor if an EGFR biomarker test is right for you.

 A protein called an epidermal growth factor receptor (EGFR) is found on both normal cells and cancer cells.
 It drives cells to survive and grow.
 EGFR mutations may cause cancer cells to overgrow and spread to other parts of the body.
 Learn more about EGFR mutations here.